 Heat cramps are muscle cramps caused by intense exercise.
 They often occur in the heat, but can also occur in cooler temperatures.
-They are sometimes called “exercise-associated muscle cramps.”
-Symptoms include cramping of the muscles that comes on suddenly and causes severe pain.
+They are sometimes called "exercise-associated muscle cramps."
+Symptoms include muscle cramping that comes on suddenly and causes severe pain.
+This cramping can be in the abdomen but more often it's in the arm or leg muscles.
 Cramping may last from minutes to hours.
 The cramps are thought to be caused by dehydration and loss of minerals in the body due to excessive sweating, but other factors can be involved.
 They are more common in people who are not used to heavy exercise or who are not used to exercising in hot or humid temperatures.

 Heat cramps are treated by moving to a cool place, stretching the muscle, and drinking fluids containing salt.
 Severe heat cramps may need to be treated using IV (intravenous) fluids.

-If cramping continues, drink electrolyte solution, sports drinks, or water with 2 teaspoons of salt per 8 ounces.
+If cramping continues, drink electrolyte solution, sports drinks, or water.

 Stretch and massage the painful muscle.

 Stay hydrated during exercise.
-Drink plenty of fluids containing electrolytes, such as sports drinks.
-If you are prone to heat cramps, add an extra 1/2 teaspoon of salt to each 8 ounces of sports drink.
+Drink plenty of fluids containing electrolytes, such as sports drinks. .

 Work up gradually to exercising in hot or very humid conditions.
 Limit exercise on very hot days.

-Avoid alcohol and caffeine before and during exercise.
+Don't drink alcohol or caffeine before and during exercise.

 Protect yourself from the heat.
 Wear lightweight, light-colored clothing and a broad-brimmed hat.

 Drink plenty of fluids before and during activity.
-Avoid alcohol and caffeine.
+Stay away from alcohol and caffeine.

 Limit exercise on hot or very humid days.
 If you have to be active in the heat, take frequent breaks to drink fluids and cool down.